 Advantages and Disadvantages of Internal Rate of Return (IRR)

 Advantages and disadvantages of internal rate of return are important to understand before applying this technique to the projects.
-Most projects are well analyzed and interpreted by this well known technique of evaluation and selection of investment projects.
-This technique has certain limitations in analyzing certain special kinds of projects like mutually exclusive projects, unconventional set of cash flows, different project lives etc.
+Most projects are well analyzed and interpreted by this well-known technique of evaluation and selection of investment projects.
+This technique has certain limitations in analyzing certain special kinds of projects like mutually exclusive projects, an unconventional set of cash flows, different project lives etc.